Overview

 provided to the clients at no additional costs.

-Implementation of financial plan recommendations is entirely at the client's discretion.
+Implementation of financial plan recommendations that require more specified expertise that is

-by a broker-dealer or insurance company.
+service offered by a broker-dealer or insurance company other than the custodian’s proprietary

 INVESTMENT MANAGEMENT: